 By providing a withholding percentage below and signing this distribution form, you acknowledge that you have read the attached IRS Form W-4R, including the complete instructions on pages 1 & 2, the Marginal Rate Tables, and you would like a rate of withholding different from the default withholding rate.

 Important: The instructions and Marginal Rate Tables on the attached sample IRA Form W-4R are valid for the tax year shown in the upper right corner of the Form W-4R.
 If you are submitting this distribution form in a subsequent calendar year, please see irs.gov for the most current version of Form W-4R.

-I want federal income tax withholding at a rate of % .
+ological seed in a grant of the seed of the control want federal income tax withholding at a rate of %.
 Important: If you do not provide a rate in the box above, the applicable default withholding rate will be applied to your distribution.